This is fluid and will likely evolve as I encounter new ideas, meet new people, and enter new environments.

 A few thoughts have emerged since:

-- a limited bandwidth's implications makes me uncomfortable
+• a limited bandwidth's implications make me uncomfortable

-- but within the current bandwidth, life is still beautiful and worth living. we find content through human flourishing (e.g. love)
+• but within the current bandwidth, life is still beautiful and worth living (e.g. love)

-- environments with solitude and distance from social performance, like confined military spaces versus college, seem to create better conditions for this kind of thinking because they make you less susceptible to being consumed by low-bandwidth forces
+• environments with solitude and distance from social performance, like confined military spaces versus college, seem to create better conditions for this kind of thinking because they make you less susceptible to being consumed by low-bandwidth forces (edit: when i don't have to deal with my NCOs)

 This leads to a fluid yet conviction-led purpose, in two clauses: